bitsofcotton/p0/README.md

 # Tips
 northPole class is formal laurent series essential point hack, if not both side is essential, multiplication inverse series works well, otherwise, the essential point hack enforces them into north pole near the defined region.
 We need to northPole twice because only once sometimes doesn't converges bothside coefficients to 0 in general.
 But with the range they converges (non infinite values on any of samplepoints we have on the range), we only need to northPole once.
-Because of this, we can handle any function a.e. which we can lebesgue integrable if range is large enough.
+Because of this, we can handle any function which we can riemann integrable on some subsequence.

-# Tips
-When we northPole twice, we should shrinkMatrix on some range because the definition applies: df(x) series but they needs sectional measurement to make meaning reasonable, so we need shrinkMatrix.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing